Axial-Centric Cross-Plane Attention for 3D Medical Image Classification: Experiments

 \subsection{Comparison with Other Methods}

 We evaluated the proposed architecture on the MedMNIST3D benchmark and compared its performance against six existing methods: a ResNet-18 backbone reported by the official MedMNISTv2 authors~\cite{num16}, BSDA~\cite{num20}, ViViT-M + R-LLM~\cite{num21}, LMTTM-VMI~\cite{num22}, Medformer~\cite{num23}, and CdTransformer + CcCL~\cite{num24}.
-Accuracy and area under the ROC curve (AUC), with macro-averaged one-vs-rest AUC for multi-class classification tasks, were used as evaluation metrics.
+To represent model capacity, we report the number of trainable parameters for our models alongside accuracy (ACC) and area under the ROC curve (AUC) as evaluation metrics.
+For multi-class classification tasks, we report macro-averaged one-vs-rest AUC.
 The quantitative results are presented in Table~\ref{tab1}.

-Overall, our proposed architecture achieved the highest accuracy on five MedMNIST3D datasets and the highest AUC on three MedMNIST3D datasets.
-Notably, it outperformed the second-best method by 3.9\% on FractureMNIST3D and by 4.4\% on AdrenalMNIST3D in terms of accuracy.
-On NoduleMNIST3D, our method achieved the second-highest accuracy and AUC, trailing the best-performing method by 1.3\% and 4.1\%, respectively.
-These results indicate that the axial-centric cross-plane attention design effectively treats the axial plane as the primary reference while selectively conditioning axial-plane features on complementary information from auxiliary-plane features across diverse modalities, including CT, brain MRA, and electron microscopy.
+The proposed architecture was further evaluated using three model variants: Axial-Centric-Tiny (AC-Tiny, $N = 4$, $H = 8$, $E = 192$), Axial-Centric-Small (AC-Small, $N = 6$, $H = 4$, $E = 768$), and Axial-Centric-Base (AC-Base, $N = 12$, $H = 12$, $E = 768$).
+AC-Tiny contains 9.5 million trainable parameters and 86 million frozen MedDINOv3 parameters; AC-Small contains 216 million trainable parameters and 86 million frozen MedDINOv3 parameters; and AC-Base contains 427 million trainable parameters and 86 million frozen MedDINOv3 parameters.
+AC-Tiny employs an additional linear projection layer to reduce the embedding dimension of MedDINOv3 from 768 to 192 before intra-plane transformer encoders.
+Compared to ResNet-18/BDSA (33 million), LMTTM-VMI (21 million), and ViViT-M + R-LLM (295 million), the proposed models cover a wide range of model capacities while maintaining the same frozen feature extractor.
+Despite having substantially fewer trainable parameters, AC-Tiny remained highly competitive, achieving the highest accuracy of 95.5\% on VesselMNIST3D.
+AC-Base achieved the highest accuracy on four MedMNIST3D datasets and the highest AUC on three MedMNIST3D datasets.
+Notably, it outperformed the second-best method by 3.9\% in accuracy on FractureMNIST3D.
+On NoduleMNIST3D, AC-Base achieved the second-highest accuracy and AUC, trailing the best-performing method by 1.3\% and 4.1\%, respectively.
+These results indicate that the axial-centric cross-plane attention design effectively captures complementary information across planes, even with reduced trainable capacity, while the larger variant further benefits from increased representational power across diverse modalities, including CT, brain MRA, and electron microscopy.